La Pelosa beach in Stintino

 How to get to La Pelosa beach?

-La Pelosa is located in Capo Falcone, just 2 kilometers from Stintino, one of Sardinia’s prettiest small towns in the province of Sassari, founded in 1885 when 45 families moved there from the island of Asinara.
+La Pelosa is located in Capo Falcone, just 2 kilometers from Stintino, one of Sardinia’s prettiest small towns in the province of Sassari.
+It was founded in 1885 when 45 families moved there from the island of Asinara.

 If you stay in the village, you can quickly get to the beach by public bus.
 Alternatively, the easiest way to get there is by car.
 Remember that the parking fee is expensive (€2 per hour).

-Where to stay to access La Pelosa beach easily?
+Where can you stay to access La Pelosa beach easily?

 Rocca Ruja VIP